 His adaptation of RED RIDING HOOD has been produced all over the world, with productions in Doha, Bahrain, Texas, Mexico City (in a Spanish language translation), Edinburgh Festival, London's Pleasance Theatre and a Mandarin language translation at Singapore Rep in July 2017 which played a sell-out six-week run.
 Both TREASURE ISLAND and CHICKEN LITTLE - which was due to be revived in a Mandarin language producton at Singapore Rep in 2020; currently on hold due to coronavirus - were nominated for Singapore Life Theatre Awards.

 Jake was Associate Director on BARKING IN ESSEX (West End) starring Lee Evans, Keeley Hawes and Sheila Hancock and Assistant Director on CALENDAR GIRLS (UK Tour and West End) and DEATHTRAP starring Simon Russell Beale, Claire Skinner and Jonathan Groff (West End).
 He assisted Barry Humphries on the workshop for Dame Edna's Broadway show ALL ABOUT ME.

 Jake read Drama at Bristol University.
-He is a graduate of the Royal Court Theatre's Supergroup of writers and worked for two years developing new work as Literary Associate for David Pugh Ltd (producers of GOD OF CARNAGE, ART and Kneehigh's BRIEF ENCOUNTER).
-He is represented by Harriet Pennington Legh at Troika and a member of Mercury Musicals Development (MMD).
-Jake is an Associate Artist of Leicester Curve.
+He is a graduate of the Royal Court Theatre's "Supergroup" of writers and after graduating worked for two years developing new work as Literary Associate for David Pugh Ltd (producers of GOD OF CARNAGE, ART and Kneehigh's BRIEF ENCOUNTER).
+He is represented by Harriet Pennington Legh at Lark Management and is an Associate Artist of Leicester Curve.